 Boston Beer Company – Pioneering the Shoaling and Micro-brewery Strategy

 With the strategy of operating in a decentralized and dispersed manner using a chain of contract brewers, Boston Beer was able to market its specialty crafted beers nationally without incurring shipping expenses.
-From 500 barrels per year during its inception years to brewing close to 4 million barrels per year now, Samuel Adams has grown to be the largest craft brewer with 1 per cent of the total US beer market (www.bostonbeer.com).
+From 500 barrels per year during its inception years to brewing close to 4 million barrels per year now, Samuel Adams has grown to be the largest craft brewer with 1 percent of the total US beer market (www.bostonbeer.com).
 Samuel Adams brand has become an inspiration and a catalyst to other small and microbrewers.
-The exemplary performance of microbrewers and specifically specialty craft brewer like Boston Beer Company serves as a testament to the effectiveness of the business strategy of disaggregation and dispersion of manufacturing, marketing and distribution activities.
-Boston Beer's strategy illustrates how firms can operate profitably in a smaller scale disaggregating their core activities achieving variety, quality, uniqueness and customization.
-And this shoaling strategy can be effectively replicated in a range of businesses and industries such as food processing, consumer durables and construction for achieving innovation and growth.
+The exemplary performance of microbrewers and specifically specialty craft brewers like Boston Beer Company serves as a testament to the effectiveness of the business strategy of disaggregation and dispersion of manufacturing, marketing, and distribution activities.
+Boston Beer's strategy illustrates how firms can operate profitably on a smaller scale disaggregating their core activities achieving variety, quality, uniqueness, and customization.
+And this shoaling strategy can be effectively replicated in a range of businesses and industries such as food processing, consumer durables, and construction for achieving innovation and growth.

-With dispersed operation of the value chain, there is more opportunity for sharing or franchising the firm ownership with managers and employees, and thus reducing the cost of capital and investment risk.
-Dispersed arrangement helps firms to develop multi-pronged competitive strategies, that is, enabling the firm to develop a unique or optimal strategy for each rival it encounters in the respective market or region.
-In addition to achieving cost reduction, quality and customer responsiveness, dispersed operations would help companies reduce the environmental cost and enhance the sustainability performance.
-Samuel Adams's overall success in terms of cost savings, quality, innovation, employee learning and productivity, and overall effectiveness in terms of financial and operational performance attest to the significance and consequence of scale reduction and dispersion of organization and production systems.
+With the dispersed operation of the value chain, there is more opportunity for sharing or franchising the firm ownership with managers and employees, and thus reducing the cost of capital and investment risk.
+The dispersed arrangement helps firms to develop multi-pronged competitive strategies, that is, enabling the firm to develop a unique or optimal strategy for each rival it encounters in the respective market or region.
+In addition to achieving cost reduction, quality, and customer responsiveness, dispersed operations would help companies reduce the environmental cost and enhance the sustainability performance.
+Samuel Adams's overall success in terms of cost savings, quality, innovation, employee learning and productivity, and overall effectiveness in terms of financial and operational performance attests to the significance and consequence of scale reduction and dispersion of organization and production systems.